UnsillyHaxor/Snorm-Spy-Discord-RAT/README.md

 - Do NOT install microsoft store python, i wouldn't work sometimes!!

 Please tell us if you have more problems, the program was tested by us! **( snormy and silly )**

+# DISCLAIMER :

+Information and code provided on this repository are for educational purposes only.
+The creator is no way responsible for any direct or indirect damage caused due to the misusage of the information.
+Everything you do, you are doing at your own risk and responsibility.

+# OTHER THINGS TO CONSIDER :

+**This was only made for showcasing lmao and distributing because thats how people get attraction**